IzioDev/use-truncate/README.md

 # use-truncate

-`use-truncate` is a lightweight and straightforward truncate function.
+`use-truncate` is a lightweight (no dependencies) and straightforward truncate function.
 It's inspired by [cli-truncate](https://www.npmjs.com/package/cli-truncate).
 The main reason `use-truncate` exists is that I could not find any other way to truncate a string easily in react.
 The other reason is that I wanted a package that supports both ESM and CJS.

 # Installation